mozilla/grunt-i18n-abide/README.md

 # grunt-jsxgettext

-> Grunt plugin for running jsxgettext against your codebase.
+> Grunt plugin for running jsxgettext against your codebase. jsxgettext extracts strings from your JS and template files (EJS/Jinja (nunjucks)) to a pot format.

 **Note: It's early days for this, and (despite the docs below) it's not in npm just yet until I iron out any kinks.**